Elastic collision: One-dimensional Newtonian

 If both masses are the same, we have a trivial solution:

-This simply corresponds to the bodies exchanging their initial velocities to each other.
+This simply corresponds to the bodies exchanging their initial velocities with each other.

 As can be expected, the solution is invariant under adding a constant to all velocities (Galilean relativity), which is like using a frame of reference with constant translational velocity.
 Indeed, to derive the equations, one may first change the frame of reference so that one of the known velocities is zero, determine the unknown velocities in the new frame of reference, and convert back to the original frame of reference.